alby13/TE-Text-Editor/README.md

 - Click submenu item: Execute action<br>(Undo, Redo, Copy, Paste, Cut)
 <br>

-### 📜 License
+### 📜 License (Updated 9-29-2025)

+You may download and use TE by using the pip command, provided for download through the PyPi network.
+This is the only way to use my program correctly.
+You MAY NOT download the code from this github and use, modify, copy, without express written permission.

-This project is provided for demonstration purposes only.
+This project code on Github is provided for demonstration purposes only.
 Do not copy, modify, or distribute without express written permission.

 <b>COPYRIGHT NOTICE</b>